mazls/mazls/README.md

 - 👀 I’m interested in programming, 3d printing
 - 🌱 I’m currently learning c#, python and ai

-- 📫 How to reach me m.suffel@suffel-engineering.de
+- 📫 How to reach me

 <!---
 mazls/mazls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.